lupyuen/lupyuen.github.io/src/auto2.md

 TODO: Appeals to Linux coders

+TODO: Community Supported

+TODO: Only other alternative: FreeRTOS

 -   Upstream updates from NuttX Mainline will first be merged and auto-tested in the [__`downstream` branch__](https://github.com/lupyuen/incubator-nuttx/tree/downstream)

     (Every 2 weeks, depends on my writing mood)